JaekwonJo/league-of-english/README.md

 - Generate grammar questions in basic (single-error) and advanced (multi-answer) modes with cached AI outputs.
 - Solve problems with timers, automatic scoring, and result dashboards.
 - Analyse passages sentence-by-sentence with AI-generated explanations.
+- Track personal progress with a stats dashboard (type accuracy + weekly trend).
+- Redeem membership coupons to unlock premium limits and perks.
+- Teachers issue class codes so students can link their accounts for shared analytics.
+- Teachers can review class analytics with 기간/학년/멤버십 필터와 CSV export to support coaching.
 - Admin tools for document management, ranking, and vocab exercises.

 ## Tech Stack